Pdfulkar/Pythonprograms/README.md

-# Pythonprograms
+# Python_programs
-this is the repository for the coding and projects of the python language.
+This is the repository for the coding and projects of the Python language.
+The journey starts from zero not from one so to start somewhere I am starting from here.